scottfox5/Blocks-Blocks-Blocks/README.md

 When the box is initially created, it will be one of six randomly generated colors.

-Each box has its own button with an x on it.
+Each box has its own button.
 When clicked, the box will be removed.